suffolklibraries/sljekyll/news/_posts/2018-08-01-chantry-reopens-sundays.md

 ---
 layout: sidebar-right
-title: "CHantry Library to reopen on Sundays from this weekend"
+title: "Chantry Library to reopen on Sundays from this weekend"
 date: 2018-08-01
 author: james-powell
 category: news